adityatlgt/Vue-JS-Code-sample/README.md

 # Vue
-This respository contains code snippet of Vue js with.net.
+This respository contains code snippet of Vue js.
 Its an organization module where user can add organization, see the list, search an organization and edit and check details of an organization.
 ![image](https://user-images.githubusercontent.com/116707628/209623795-342a2f40-3a38-4b94-a18c-a299759c1995.png)
 ![image](https://user-images.githubusercontent.com/116707628/209623835-17b1bd01-f4c3-49ee-8c45-c31c6d61d7ad.png)